amir-ebneabbasi/Deprivation-Brain-Health/README.md

 ### Installation time

+> [!TIP]
-Installation typically takes about 10 minutes on a standard HPC node with internet access (Python packages ~1–2 min, KING under 1 min, R/Bioconductor packages ~5–10 min).
+> Installation typically takes about 10 minutes on a standard HPC node with internet access (Python packages ~1–2 min, KING under 1 min, R/Bioconductor packages ~5–10 min).

 ---

 ## Data availability

+> [!IMPORTANT]
-Participant-level data are controlled-access and cannot be redistributed by the authors.
+> Participant-level data are controlled-access and cannot be redistributed by the authors.
 This repository therefore contains code only.

 - **ABCD and HBCD:** available to eligible researchers through the [NIH Brain Development Cohorts Data Hub](https://www.nbdc-datahub.org/), subject to approval of a Data Use Certification and completion of the required training.
 - **UK Biobank:** available to eligible researchers through the [UK Biobank access process](https://www.ukbiobank.ac.uk/use-our-data/apply-for-access/).